cfp96/APICiclo4/src/datasources/README.md

 # Datasources

-This directory contains config for datasources used by this ap.
+This directory contains config for datasources used by this app.